Skip to content

 Pools

 pools lists the available groups of execution environments.
-Each group (a pool) describes one or more execution environment.
+Each group (a pool) describes one or more execution environments.

 Each execution environment is described by the following (possibly optional) items: